Supply chain attack: Stuxnet

-Believed to be an American-Israeli cyber weapon, Stuxnet is a malicious computer worm.
-The worm specifically targets systems that automate electromechanical processes used to control machinery on factory assembly lines or equipment for separating nuclear material.
+Stuxnet is a computer worm that is widely believed to be a joint U.S.-Israeli cyber operation, though neither government has officially confirmed involvement.
+The worm specifically targets industrial control systems, particularly those that automate electromechanical processes, such as factory machinery and nuclear enrichment equipment.
+Stuxnet was designed to manipulate programmable logic controllers (PLCs), disrupting industrial equipment by issuing unauthorized commands while simultaneously feeding falsified operations data to monitoring systems to conceal its activity.

-The computer worm is said to have been specifically developed in order to damage potential uranium enrichment programs by the Government of Iran; Kevin Hogan, Senior Director of Security Response at Symantec, reported that the majority of infected systems by the Stuxnet worm were located in the Islamic Republic of Iran, which has led to speculation that it may have been deliberately targeting "high-value infrastructure" in the country including either the Bushehr Nuclear Power Plant or the Natanz nuclear power plant.
+Stuxnet is widely believed to have been developed to disrupt Iran's uranium enrichment programs.
+Kevin Hogan, Senior Director of Security Response at Symantec, stated that most infections occurred in Iran.
+Analysts suggest that its primary target was the Natanz uranium enrichment facility.

-Stuxnet is typically introduced into the supply network via an infected USB flash drive with persons with physical access to the system.
-The worm then travels across the cyber network, scanning software on computers controlling a programmable logic controller (PLC).
-Stuxnet introduces the infected rootkit onto the PLC modifying the codes and giving unexpected commands to the PLC while returning a loop of normal operation value feedback to the users.
+Stuxnet was initially introduced into Iran's Natanz facility via infected USB flash drives, requiring physical access to the target network.
+According to reports, engineers or maintenance workers, either knowingly or unknowingly, facilitated its entry into the plant.
+Once inside, the worm spread autonomously, exploiting multiple zero-day vulnerabilities in Windows systems to propagate across networked machines running Siemens industrial control software.

 ATM malware

-In recent years malware known as Suceful, Plotus, Tyupkin and GreenDispenser have affected automated teller machines globally, especially in Russia and the Ukraine.
+In recent years malware known as Suceful, Plotus, Tyupkin and GreenDispenser have affected automated teller machines globally, especially in Russia and Ukraine.
 GreenDispenser specifically gives attackers the ability to walk up to an infected ATM system and remove its cash vault.
-When installed, GreenDispenser may display an ‘out of service’ message on the ATM, but attackers with the right access credentials can drain the ATM's cash vault and remove the malware from the system using an untraceable delete process.
+When installed, GreenDispenser may display an 'out of service' message on the ATM, but attackers with the right access credentials can drain the ATM's cash vault and remove the malware from the system using an untraceable delete process.

 The other types of malware usually behave in a similar fashion, capturing magnetic stripe data from the machine's memory storage and instructing the machines to withdraw cash.
 The attacks require a person with insider access, such as an ATM technician or anyone else with a key to the machine, to place the malware on the ATM.

 The Tyupkin malware active in March 2014 on more than 50 ATMs at banking institutions in Eastern Europe, is believed to have also spread at the time to the U.S., India, and China.
 The malware affects ATMs from major manufacturers running Microsoft Windows 32-bit operating systems.
 The malware displays information on how much money is available in every machine and allows an attacker to withdraw 40 notes from the selected cassette of each ATM.